rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

       - **Rob: I've written up some text for the reset action on a subscription and under the receiver (that applies to all subscriptions that reference the receiver configuration).
 Unlike the existing reset action, I've removed the return parameter (timestamp of when it took effect), and I think that we should allow it to be processed asynchronously w.r.t the RPC caller.
 Authors, please check the latest text.**

 1. Should we support configurable subscription-level keepalives?
-   - This would probably entail periodically sending a small message on on-change subscriptions so that the receiver (message broker) knows that the collection is still alive and active.
-   - The presumption is that would be configurable option on an on-change subscription (configured or dynamic)
-   - Note, some transport sessions may already support keepalives, which is a separate, transport specific consideration.
-   - An alternative would be to configure a joint periodic and on-change subscription, but depending on the keepalive interval this would likely involve sending more data on a periodic basis.
-   - Another alternative is to monitor the operational state of the subscription to keep that all the expected subscriptions are active.
-   - **Discussed, but no consensus reached yet**

 ## Issues related to Performance, Reliability & Subscription Monitoring